amitcprabhu/learn-react-redux/simple-application/README.md

 ## About the application

 This application developed using command : npx create-react-app simple-application<br />
-This application developed to understand :<br />
+This application developed to understand :
 <ol>
   <li>parent and child components</li>
   <li>Event Handling</li>